-Over the years, the conference has grown to become one of the most pivotal platforms for educators and clinicians to come together and share ideas and insights from Pre-K to the university level.
+Over the years, the conference has grown to become one of the most pivotal platforms for educators and clinicians from K-12 to the university level will come together and share ideas and hear insights from top researchers.

 This learning conference will take place at the Fairmont San Francisco, which is located at the top of Nob Hill, and in close proximity to most facilities in the area.

 Also to be discussed at the conference will be the latest developments in the science of learning, as well as practical approaches on how to apply these developments in classrooms and clinical practices around the world.
 Professional development is available for K-12 educators and clinicians.

 Attendees will also leave the conference with a better understanding of learning disorders and what practical interventions they can apply to alleviate them; the relationship between learning and the cognitive sciences; as well as the best approaches to take in cultivating a student’s innate gifts and talents.

 Learning & the Brain has been organizing international conferences that bring together educators from over 80 countries, including the U.S. and Canada, for almost two decades.

 At these conferences, educators and clinicians from Pre-K to University level are able to interact and share ideas on the latest developments in the science of learning, while getting access to practical approaches on how to apply those developments in their classrooms and schools.
 The conference has both lectures and workshops for the teachers, adminstrators, and clinicians.

 Learning & the Brain conferences are also known for promoting interdisciplinary collaboration between different fields including education, psychology, and neuroscience.